 Damage From Ice Dams

 The accumulation of ice can cause a myriad of problems.
-The most obvious is weight, as the ice gets heavier it can pull off gutters and cause structural damage to the roof edge.
-But this is not the end of the damage.
-As the name suggests, ice dams actually form into dams along the edge of the room.
-As the water above continues to melt and flow down, it eventually rises up behind the dam to the warmer section of the roof.
+The most obvious are weight, as the ice gets heavier it can pull off gutters and cause structural damage to the roof edge.
+But this is not the end of the destruction.
+As the name suggests, ice dams form into dams along the edge of the room.
+As the water above continues to melt and flow down, it eventually rises behind the dam to the warmer section of the roof.
 This standing water will find a way through the shingles and the under layers of the roof, eventually making its way into the building.

 The water from behind the dam can wreak all sorts of havoc inside the home.
-It can ruin insulation as it saturates the material, causing it to no longer perform.
+It can ruin insulation as it saturates the material, causing it to perform no longer.
 It can also lead to mold growth in your home, and will eventually cause paint to peel or blister as the moisture attempts to exit.
-The worst part of it is, most of the time you do not notice the water intrusion until long after damage has occurred.
+The worst part of it is, most of the time you do not notice the water intrusion until long after the damage has occurred.
 All you see is a mound of snow on the edge of your roof, and beautiful icicles hanging from your iced-over gutters.

 Ice Dam Prevention